ourparentcenter/single-spa-quasar2-example/README.md

 }
 ```

 Webpack string-replace-loader is used to comment our the start(app, boot) method in .quasar/client-entry.js so that single-spa is the framework that mounts the app.
-Without this 2 instances of quasar would be created with one failing due to missing q-app div to mount to.
+Without this, 2 instances of quasar would be created with one failing due to missing q-app div to mount to.
 ### Still to do:
 - Fix routing betwenn apps